Learn American English Idioms

 An idiom is an expression, phrase, word, or group of words whose meaning cannot be inferred from the individual meanings of its constituent elements.

 An idiom is a figure of speech in which a word or phrase is given a non-literal meaning.
-In order to illustrate this, I will use the phrase “to cut off one’s nose.”
+To illustrate this, I will use the term “to cut off one’s nose.”
 In this case, the original meaning of “cut off one’s nose” would be to destroy something that serves as an obstacle.
 However, when used in this context, it means to prevent someone from being able to participate in a situation.

-An idiom is a word or phrase typically considered to be peculiar to a specific language.
-It is often one that either does not follow the grammatical rules of the language, or may have quite different meanings in any other context.
-In English, idioms include words such as “hold your horses” and “stick to your guns”.
-These idioms use a metaphor relating to a horse who is being held back from going too fast.
+An idiom is a word or phrase typically considered peculiar to a specific language.
+It is often one that either does not follow the grammatical rules of the tongue or may have quite different meanings in any other context.
+In English, idioms include “hold your horses” and “stick to your guns.”
+These idioms use a metaphor relating to a horse being held back from going too fast.

-An “idiom” is a phrase or expression that is peculiar to a certain language, area, or time period.
-Idioms in American English are typically characterized by the use of everyday words in phrases that don’t make sense when interpreted literally.
-A literal interpretation of an “idiom” would be to break it down into individual words and look at the meaning of each word, but it’s usually better to take idioms as they are used in context.
+An “idiom” is a phrase or expression peculiar to a specific language, area, or period.
+Idioms in American English are typically characterized by everyday words in terms that don’t make sense when interpreted literally.
+A literal interpretation of an “idiom” would be to break it down into individual words and look at the meaning of each word.
+Still, it’s usually better to take idioms as they are used in context.

-An idiom is a phrase or expression which has a figurative, or non-literal, meaning.
+An idiom is a phrase or expression with a figurative or non-literal meaning.
 While idioms are often used in speech, they may also appear in written language, particularly in newspapers and magazines.
-Idioms can be either positive or negative; for example “cool!” is positive but “don’t touch me!” is negative.
+Idioms can be positive or negative; for example, “Cool!” is optimistic, but “Don’t touch me!” is negative.

 An idiom in American English is an expression that does not have a clear meaning when taken literally.
 This makes it difficult for speakers of other languages to understand the expressions in English.
 Some examples are “jump the shark,” “kick the bucket,” and “throw someone under the bus.